 News from Past Award Winners

-CHRISTINA NICHOL's (RJF'12) debut novel, Waiting for the Electricity, was just published by The Overlook Press (June 2014).
+CHRISTINA NICHOL's (RJF'12) debut novel, Waiting for the Electricity, was published by The Overlook Press in June 2014.

 RIVKA GALCHEN's (RJF '06) short story collection, American Innovations, was published this spring by Farrar, Straus & Giroux.
 (May 2014).

 KRISTA BREMER's (RJF '09) debut, a memoir entitled My Accidental Jihad, was published by Algonquin Books in April 2014.